Magda-Szymanska/sql_and_excel/sql/queries.md

 ___

 :school:
-**2. Display how many employees are college educated and if their level of education corelates with their position at the company:**
+**2. Display how many employees are college educated and if their level of education correlates with their position at the company:**

 **a) Number of college educated employees**
 ```sql